DESIRE

 It is of great importance that we learn not to clutch anything.
 Any relationship, circumstance, or thing that we cling to is an idol.
 Let it go!

-As we are willing to pray and wait for the Lord we find that our desires change.
+As we are willing to pray and wait for the Lord, we find that our desires change.
 That relationship, that thing, that circumstance that was the object of our flaming desire finally begins to lose its luster.
 The first thing you know, we don’t much care whether we have the thing or not.
 It is then that we are in a better position to hear what the Lord is saying.

 So don’t cling to anything.
 You may find that your desires may change as time goes on, and as the Lord works in you to will and to act according to His good purposes for you.

-We have to prepare ourselves for the long haul, as they say.
+We must prepare ourselves for the long haul, as they say.
 If Satan has an inkling that we will give in after we wait for a long time, you can be sure that our prison will last until the point when we have decided we have waited long enough and now are going to take matters into our own hands.

 Sometimes God gives us a word concerning something that will be our possession in the future.
 We may guess that our hopes will be realized in a few weeks, or months, or in a year at most.
-But we may find that after forty years we are still waiting.
+But we might find that after forty years we are still waiting.
 But know this: the saints are made during the years between the vision and the fulfillment.

 Have faith in the goodness and the bounty of the King!
-After you have suffered a while He will establish, strengthen, and settle you.
+After you have suffered a while, He will establish, strengthen, and settle you.

 The following passage has meant much to me through the years.

-Do not fret because of evil men or be envious of those who do wrong; For like the grass they will soon wither, like green plants they will soon die away.
+Do not fret because of evil men or be envious of those who do wrong; for like the grass they will soon wither, like green plants they will soon die away.
 Trust in the LORD and do good; dwell in the land and enjoy safe pasture.
 Delight yourself in the LORD and he will give you the desires of your heart.
 (Psalms 37:1-4)

-There is much evil in America today, and I know the evil shall increase.
+There is much evil in America today, and I know the evil will increase.
 The tares of wickedness will come to maturity.
 One of our greatest problems will be that of fretting because of the wickedness we see on every side.
-Satan may not be able to tempt us to participate in immorality and violence, but he can tear us down from our high place in Christ by tempting us to fret concerning the evil.
+Satan might not be able to tempt us to participate in immorality and violence, but he can tear us down from our high place in Christ by tempting us to fret concerning the evil.

 We need to understand that offenses must come.
 But the offenders soon will disappear.
 They take on great stature, and then they wither away.